 Reporting to Parents

-Three times a year parents will receive reports on their child’s progress in school.
-Two of these will be Progress Reports and one will be a Full Report.
+Three times a year parents will receive an update on their child’s progress in school.
+Parents will receive a Progress Report, a Parents Evening and there will be one Full Report at the end of the school year.
 They will include:

 - Attainment band for each subject.

 - A judgement as to whether or not a child is on track to achieve predicted future outcomes.